CEO / Executive Director360-419-3723 firstname.lastname@example.org

 Born in Bellingham and raised all over Western Washington, Evan grew up playing sports at various Clubs.
 He regrets not having taken greater advantage of all the Clubs had to offer when he was younger.
 The best part about working for the Clubs, according to Evan, is providing a secure future for Club members and making sure that every young person who needs a Club can access it.

 Outside of his work for the Clubs, Evan’s interests include travel, learning and using languages, outdoor activities, and gardening.
 In the future, he hopes to have a sustainable small farm, growing fruit trees, vegetables, and raising sheep and bees.

-Brian Gustafson is new to Washington State however; he is not new to the Boys & Girls Clubs of America.
+Brian Gustafson is new to Washington State, however; he is not new to the Boys & Girls Clubs of America.
 With over 20 years of experience in Youth Development, Brian has had the opportunity to work in all five regions of BGCA.
 He comes to Mount Vernon from Rio Rancho, New Mexico where he worked for Rio Rancho School District’s Students Achieving for Excellence (SAFE) program—a before and after-school program.
 He also coached 8th-grade girls basketball for many years.
 Brian is a graduate of Central New Mexico Community College, Albuquerque, New Mexico with an Applied Associate’s degree in Integrated and is a husband and a father two boys.
-He is passionate about working with youth, the Boys & Girls Clubs of America’s philosophy, and is excited to be a part of the team in Skagit County.
+He is passionate about working with youth, the Boys & Girls Clubs of America’s philosophy, and is an integral part of the team in Skagit County.
+He was instrumental in improving graduation rates at the LaVenture Club and now looks forward to his new position managing the Concrete Clubs opening in October 2018.
 In his free time, he enjoys cooking, watching sport and traveling.